Elementary School Handbook

 School Hours

-Students being transported by parents/guardians should arrive no earlier than 8:45 a.m.
-Prior to that time no one is on duty to supervise children outside.
-The drop-off area varies by school so be sure to follow the posted signage.
-The driver may not park and leave the car in the drop-off area.
-Parents/guardians who need to enter the school for any reason must park in a designated space in the parking lot and enter through the main doors.
+Students can enter the building at 8:55 a.m.; classes begin at 9:05 a.m.
+The school day ends at 3:40 p.m.
+Buses arrive every morning between 8:45 and 9:05 a.m.
+Parents/ guardians dropping off students should arrive no earlier than 8:45 a.m.
+Before that time, supervision is not available for children.
+The drop-off location varies by school, so please follow the posted signs and communications provided.
+Drivers should not park and leave their cars in the drop-off area.
+If parents/guardians need to enter the school for any reason, they must park in a designated space in the parking lot and enter through the main doors.

 Late Arrivals

 Students who arrive in their classroom after 9:05 a.m. are considered tardy.
-This is recorded on the student attendance sheet and entered into the record.
-Students who report to their classroom without first signing in at the office will be asked to return to the office for a “late slip.”
-After ten recorded late arrivals, parents/guardians will be contacted by mail and action may be taken if lateness becomes chronic.
-Parents/guardians must accompany their child to the main school entrance to sign their child (ren) in at the office and provide a reason for their late arrival.
+Students who arrive in their classroom after 9:05 a.m. are considered tardy.
+This information is recorded in the student attendance database.
+If students go to their classroom without signing in at the office, they will be asked to return to the office for a "late slip."
+After five late arrivals, parents/guardians may be contacted, and further action may be taken if lateness becomes chronic.
+Parents/guardians must accompany their child to the main school entrance to sign their child and provide a reason for the late arrival.

 Dismissals